Yesterday, we held a webinar exploring if employee retention is still a realistic KPI for modern People and Talent functions.

 Exit and advocacy

 Finally, your leaders should learn to be okay with people leaving.
 And, especially in fast-growing start-ups or scale-ups.
-It’s likely that the leaver’s role will have evolved, requiring a different kind of personality traits altogether.
+It’s likely that the leaver’s role will have evolved, requiring a different kind of personality trait altogether.
 So never forget to be honest in exit interviews, and say thank you for getting them from A-B. Because, you never know; If your people leave with a wonderful feeling, your alumni networks might even fill the next roles.

 A huge thanks to the mighty Bradburn and Buckland duo for such an entertaining, informative session that left us feeling a lot more positive about the inevitability of shorter employee tenures.